 Solr supports Kerberos authentication.
 All necessary packages are installed when you install Search.
 To enable Kerberos, create principals and keytabs and then modify default configurations.

-The following instructions only apply to configuring Kerberos in an unmanaged environment.
-Kerberos configuration is automatically handled by Cloudera Manager if you are using in a Cloudera Manager environment.
+Important: The following instructions only apply to configuring Kerberos in an unmanaged environment.
+If you are using Cloudera Manager, Kerberos configuration is automatically handled.
+For more information on enabling Kerberos using Cloudera Manager, see Configuring Authentication in Cloudera Manager.